Two-up: Gameplay

-The spinner is required to place a bet (usually on heads) before their first throw which must be covered (equaled) by another player.
+The spinner is required to place a bet (usually on heads) before their first throw which must be covered (equalled) by another player.
 If the spinner wins they keep the bet and cover, minus a commission which the boxer takes out of this bet.
 If the spinner loses, the entire bet goes to the player who covered the bet.
-This makes throwing the coins a slight losing proposition compared to a side bet, however this is balanced by the interest of throwing the coins and the chance of adding a personal "lucky" touch to the spin.
+This makes throwing the coins a slight losing proposition compared to a side bet; however, this is balanced by the interest of throwing the coins and the chance of adding a personal "lucky" touch to the spin.
 The disadvantage (cost of running the game) is shared about the School by the Kip being passed about the Ring during subsequent spins.

-As a betting round and subsequent spin takes about a minute, and is resolved win/loss on average every three spins, then the Boxer's commission on wins is paid on average ten times per hour. i.e. If the Spinners' average wager is $20, covered by $20, and the commission is 10% then the Boxer will take $40 an hour in commission.
+As a betting round and subsequent spin takes about a minute, and is resolved win/loss on average every three spins, then the Boxer's commission on wins is paid on average ten times per hour. i.e. If the Spinners' average wager is $20, covered by $20, and the commission is 10%, and then the Boxer will take $40 an hour in commission.
 The taking of commission has been made illegal for unlicensed games in most states, even when play is permitted (e.g. Anzac Day).

-The other members of the school place side bets (bets against each other) on whether the coins will Head or Tail.
-These bets are offered by shouting the amount and preference (i.e. "Fifty dollars head!) perhaps while tapping the money on their head, until another player who wishes to bet on the opposite coin approaches them to cover the bet.
-The combined amount of the bet is traditionally held by the tail-better until the bet resolves (i.e. Heads is thrown, and the combined bet is handed over to the head-better, or Tails is thrown and the combined bet is pocketed by the tail-better.)
+The other members of the school place side bets (bets against each other) on whether the coins will land heads or tails.
+These bets are offered by shouting the amount and preference (i.e. "Fifty dollars head!), perhaps while tapping the money on their head, until another player who wishes to bet on the opposite coin approaches them to cover the bet.
+The combined amount of the bet is traditionally held by the tail-better until the bet resolves (i.e. heads is thrown, and the combined bet is handed over to the head-better, or Tails is thrown and the combined bet is pocketed by the tail-better.)
 This usually results in the heavier/wealthier betters taking the "tails" bet, allowing them to cover a number of "heads" bets on each throw.